 Furthermore, the Consular Section is the contact for all Kenyans living in its administrative district who intend to travel to Germany and thus need a visa.

 The Defence Attaché Section consists of the Defence Attaché and his assistant.
 The section represents the German Ministry of Defence to the Kenyan Ministry of Defence.

 The Defence Attaché advises the ambassador in all questions of security and defence policy as well as military issues with regard to Kenya.
-He is also notified to Tanzania, Uganda and Rwanda.
+He is also notified to Somalia, the Seychelles, Tanzania, Uganda and Rwanda.

 In his additional function as Attaché for military technology and industry he supports the German defence industry with contacts to the ministries of the host countries.